wenjunthenwj/wenjunthenwj.github.io/docs/achievements.md

 <b>(:star:) I love Math: </b> Send me a telegram bubble of themselves or with a group of friends saying "I love math!" with a thumbs up sign

-<b>(:star:) I Say Hi: </b> Goes to the first person that likes and replies "FLFC" to any of my messages in the group chat.
+<b>(:star:) I Say Hi: </b> Goes to the first three people that likes and replies "FLFC" to any of my messages in the group chat.

 <b>(:star:) Consultation Star: </b> Arranged and attended a solo or small group math consultation with me.